theplanetbrief.com /net-zero/

 • Reduce emissions by at least 90% before applying any carbon removals

-• Neutralise the remaining 10% with permanent carbon removals — not avoidance credits
+• Neutralise residual emissions with permanent carbon removals, not ordinary avoidance credits

 Term Requires emission reduction?
 Offset quality requirement Regulatory status (UK/EU)

-Carbon neutral No — can offset at current level No minimum standard Under scrutiny — CMA Code applies
+Carbon neutral No, it can offset at current level No minimum standard Under scrutiny, with the CMA (Competition and Markets Authority) Code applying in the UK

-Net zero (SBTi) Yes — 90%+ reduction required first Permanent removals only for residual 10% Most credible current standard
+Net zero (SBTi) Yes, deep reduction required first Permanent removals only for residual 10% Most credible current standard

-Climate positive / carbon negative Yes — removals must exceed emissions High quality removals required No standard definition — use with caution
+Climate positive / carbon negative Yes - removals must exceed emissions High quality removals required No standard definition, so use with caution

 The regulatory dimension